Worried about NAFTA’s fate, Wynne calls for more trade with China

 "I feel less optimistic than I did a few months ago," she added.

+The fifth round of NAFTA talks ended in Mexico this week with few obvious signs of progress.
+Another round is scheduled for December, but negotiators remain far from a resolution.

-That has added new importance for Ontario's corporate sector to find buyers and trading partners outside the U.S., she said.
+That has added new importance for Ontario's corporate sector to find buyers and trading partners outside the United States, she said.

 "To pretend that we don't have to diversify would be really dangerous for our economy," she said.

-Ontario's trade with China, at $42-billion, is a fraction of its $355-billion trade with the U.S.
+Ontario's trade with China, at $42-billion, is a fraction of its $355-billion trade with the United States.

 China is Ontario's second-largest source of imports, but only its fourth-biggest destination for exports.
 The imbalance is striking: Ontario exports less than $3-billion to China, barely half what it exports to Indiana.